-Utilise people who have different strengths and are closely aligned to the crucial business functions, customers and stakeholders.
-The more diverse the team, the more they are likely to be strong in achieving the whole range of thinking, action and people orientated tasks for a successful outcome.
+Utilise people who have different strengths, whilst being closely aligned to the crucial business functions, customers and stakeholders.
+Importantly, the more diverse the team, the more they are likely to be strong in achieving the whole range of thinking, action and people orientated tasks for a successful outcome.

 1.2 Generate the team purpose

-- Share the leadership and accountability
+2.1 Share the leadership and accountability

 Be authentic, work to your own strengths and capitalise on the talents of the team members.
-Periodically ask the team for feedback on your leadership so that you can adjust to get the most from each team member or the stage of the team development.
+Then periodically ask the team for feedback on your leadership, so that you can adjust to get the most from each team member or the stage of the team development.

-For example, subject to team location, encourage periodic ‘get togethers’ such as a quick lunch or morning coffee to ensure the ‘human’ team spirit is fostered.
-For virtual teams insert the social element into your conference calls with a simple ice breaker question.Remember, teams do not have to be friends, but there does need to be mutual respect and trust for high performance levels.
+For example, subject to team location, encourage periodic ‘get togethers’ such as a quick lunch or morning coffee, to ensure the ‘human’ team spirit is fostered.
+Alternatively, for virtual teams insert the social element into your conference calls with a simple ice breaker question.Remember, teams do not have to be friends, but there does need to be mutual respect and trust for high performance levels.